GT-IMPACT/impact-front/public/en/wiki/machines/tinywormhole.md

 ##### Description

 The mechanism allows you to get some rare materials (duranium, etc.) in good quantities.
-Can work with multi-amp Energy Hatch.

 ##### General

+Performs recipes that can be seen in the NEI.

 Enriched Naquadria and a lot of energy is used to obtain materials.